abhilashasaroj/CX4240_project/index.md

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~abhilashasaroj/108.embed"></iframe>

 ## Supervised Learning Models for Wine Quality Prediction
 This section presents performance of several supervised learning models developed using given dataset to predict wine quality data.
 Traning to test data split ratio of 66% - 33% is used for validation.
-K-fold cross validation is used determine mean accuracy score.
-And confusion matrix is used to visualize the classification y the developed classifiers.
+K-fold cross validation is used determine mean accuracy score and confusion matrix is used to visualize the classification by the developed classifiers.

 ### Quality Prediction Using Linear Regression and Polynomical Regression
 First, let's look at the correlation among features and label('quality'):